matthew-mojira/cicero/docs/README.md

 The name of the function (up there, `f`) is bound to a local variable.
 Parameter names can (but should not) be dupliated.

+### Variable scope

+Variables set at the top level have global scope (and can irreparably overwrite built-ins!).
+Variables set in functions are always set locally, which may shadow a global variable of the same name.

+### Fields

+All values are objects in that they have fields which can be accessed by `get-field` and `set-field`.
+Except that, as stated above, you cannot set a field that is not already bound to a value.
+And you can't define classes.
+Thus we rely on the built-in value types to have fields we can use.
+Except they don't.

+Except they do!
+All values have a field `test` which is left uninitialized (so trying to get the field before setting it will cause the program to crash).

+### Canonicalization

+Values of type

+* bool
+* int
+* poopcrap
+* string
+* type

+have one unique instance for each underlying value.
+This may make things strange if you mess with its fields.